Download this example as a Jupyter notebook or a Python script.

 'name': 'Part1.1[SubAssembly]'}]

-Now, use the list of dictionaries to create a DataFrame.
-Display the first five rows of the DataFrame with the DataFrame.head() method.
+Now, use the list of dictionaries to create a pandas DataFrame object.
+Use the DataFrame.head() method to display the first five rows of the DataFrame object.

 [6]: